 2. Be clear on the length of your stay.
 The laws of hospitality make it difficult for your hosts to specify time restrictions in a graceful way, so this part is up to you.
 More than once, I’ve had people arrive for a weekend and linger on for nearly two weeks.
 If not for their non-refundable plane tickets, they might be still lying on my living room couch, asking where I was taking them for tapas tonight.

 3. Ask your hosts if there is anything they’d like from your part of the world.
-There was a time that good quality chocolate chips and vanilla extract were impossible to get here in Seville, and I was always thrilled to have guests arrive bearing these treasures.
+Although you can now occasionally find good chocolate chips at a few high-priced specialty stores, and vanilla extract can be mail ordered from Amazon, I'm still thrilled when guests show up bearing these hard-to-get items.

 4. Start a common trip fund.
 Throwing matching amounts into an envelope and using that to pay for group activities saves all sorts of fuss.

 6. Respect your hosts’ time, electronic devices, and financial position.
-They are not on vacation and no doubt have responsibilities clamoring for their attention.
+Your friends and relatives are not on vacation and no doubt have responsibilities clamoring for their attention.
 Pitch in and help with housekeeping (doing the dishes is a great start) and avoid tying up their computer for hours playing solitaire.
 If they’re on a budget, don’t place them in the awkward position of spending more than they can afford on restaurants and sightseeing so that you can have the trip of a lifetime.

 7. End on a high note.
 Treat your hosts to a wonderful dinner, a great bottle (or case) of wine, or something else you’re sure they’ll enjoy.